 Videos and images can be a huge boon to your brand’s off-page SEO, largely because they can both be a low-investment/high-potential vehicle used to drive awareness and traffic back to your site, enhancing your off-page reputation in the process.

 A few low-cost, low-effort ways to use video and images include:

-Video and images are great way to show some personality and make your brand feel human, real, and alive to people who might not have heard of your company, or who’ve only recently discovered it.
+Video and images are a great way to show some personality and make your brand feel human, real, and alive to people who might not have heard of your company or who’ve only recently discovered it.

 They can also work wonders for your off-site SEO.